Meosit/TGBTbot/src/main/resources/help.owner.md

 For post forwarding:
-/forwarding `true|false` - global switch, set to false if you want to disable VK post forwarding /photo_mode `true|false` - switch to use photo mode, set to false if you want to send posts with photos and length <=1024 chars using invisible link (displayed at the end of the message)
-/vk\_id `<id number>` - set VK community ID to fetch posts from.
+/forwarding `true|false` - global switch, set to false if you want to disable VK post forwarding /vk\_id `<id number>` - set VK community ID to fetch posts from.
 Usually it's negative number, google for more info /check `<minutes>` - set period in minutes to check for new VK posts or posts that reached the condition, default to 10 minutes
 /retention `<days>` - set period in days to delete posts from database created earlier than specified number of days, default to 15